dgc-cgn/CAS-Digital-Trust/public-information/complaints-and-appeals.md

 Depute an auditor to personally visit the client and investigate for system failure.
 Such visit shall be considered as special visit and charged to the client; or

-Request a joint meeting with client, complainant and CIOSC.
+Request a joint meeting with client, complainant and DGC.